frictionlessdata/docs/references/tableschema-py.md

 #### `write(bucket, rows)`

-This method writes data rows into the `storage`.
+This method writes data rows into `storage`.
 It should store values of unsupported types as strings internally (like csv does).

 - `bucket (str)` - bucket name
 - `rows (list[])` - data rows to write